 acts badly -- what some parents call "bratty" behavior.
 It's easy to think that screaming or using force might "teach" the child acceptable behavior.

 “You don't seem to ever discuss discipline in terms of teaching acceptable behavior.
-I really think its a lot of bull to give people an excuse not to have decent expectations.
 Sometimes these kids are brats and they need to be aware of it.
-I'm not saying that Screaming is good but screaming or other tactics besides hugs are necessary."
+I'm not saying that Screaming is good but screaming or other tactics besides hugs are necessary." - Erica

 The Aha!
-Parenting website is loaded with hundreds of pages of examples of how to teach acceptable behavior using empathic limits, so if you aren't getting
+Parenting website has over a thousand pages of examples showing how to teach acceptable behavior using empathic limits, so if you aren't getting

-enough from these posts, please do some exploring on this website.
+enough examples from these posts, please do some exploring on the Aha! website.
 I'm hoping you'll have an Aha! moment, which is this:

 So given that Aha! insight, which would be the most effective way to transform "bratty" behavior into cooperative behavior?